-indicators, largets & Strategies for the success of Our Governance Govern Governance 8 - Electoral system & funding reform Indicators, Targets & Strategies for successful performance In the Directions of becoming Baseline data need in democracy to foster equity in elections and the principle of "one vote = one value".
-The proposed legislation is not intended to replace or reduce existing funding for political candidates under Part XX of the Commonwealth Electoral Act 1918 (in 2021 = \$2.871 per eligible vote - estimated at approximately \$48 million.)
+Indicators, Targets & Strategies for the success of Our Governance Governance 8 - Electoral system & funding reform Indicators, Targets & Strategies for successful performance In the Directions of becoming Baseline data political candidates under Part XX of the Commonwealth Electoral Act 1918 (in 2021 = \$2.871 per eligible vote - estimated at approximately \$48 million.)
 Creation of the two new funds should be in addition to funds available under Part XX.
-For the policy rationale behind proposals for rearrangement of electoral funding and expenditure under Gov08.02, Gov08.02.01, Gov08.02.02 and Gov08.02.03, see Note 51
+For the policy rationale behind proposals for rearrangement of electoral funding and expenditure under Gov08.02, Gov08.02.01, Gov08.02.02 and Gov08.02.03, see Note 49 the intention under the combined strategies of Gov08.02, Gov08.02.01, Gov08.02.02 and Gov08.02.03 is: